b13/ajax-html-loader/README.md

 getLoaderTargetSelector() | String | Returns the value of the loaderTargetSelector option. getTargetElements() | Array[HTMLElement] | Returns an array with HTMLElement-objects that match the targetSelector. getRequestUrl() | String | Builds and returns the request URL that will be used to load the ajax content.
-The function respects the defined ajax source as well as the http method and the http params. getGroupName() | String | Returns the value of the group option. doLoadInitially() | Boolean | Returns the value of the initLoading option. getValidator() | Function or undefined | Returns a validator function that is called before the content loading ist initialized.
+The function respects the defined ajax source as well as the http method and the http params. getRequestData() | String | Returns the data that will be send as request payload. getGroupName() | String | Returns the value of the group option. doLoadInitially() | Boolean | Returns the value of the initLoading option. getValidator() | Function or undefined | Returns a validator function that is called before the content loading ist initialized.